a1exxd0/HaDoLibrary/README.md

 # A library for implementing Convolutional Neural Networks
-Small, lightweight, templated, and optimised library for custom CNN for image classification.
+Lightweight, templated, and optimised library for custom CNN for image classification.

+# Usage
+You'll need the Eigen library inside of your project, as well as everything in the include/ subdirectory.
+See the Makefile for a general idea of how to compile it all.

 # TODO
   - [ ] Image -> Bitmap formatting ???
 Maybe use PPM for raw RGB